-To be the leading provider of vital health, education and employment services to families, children and seniors living in low-income housing communities.
+To be the leading provider of vital on-site health, education and employment services to low-income families, children and seniors.
 Our goal is to help keep family members employed, children in school, and seniors active.

 Project Access envisions that all residents of affordable housing communities have the opportunity to achieve self-sufficiency and maximize their full potential.

 Project Access is a 501(c)3 nonprofit organization that was founded in 1999.
 The seniors and families served by Project Access are “low-income”– that is, with incomes at or below 60% of the area median; and a substantial number are “very low-income” – often with incomes below $10,000 per year.
 Project Access runs resource centers at over 55 low-income properties throughout California and Colorado and provided direct services to over 10,000 people in need in 2013.

 Project Access works with affordable housing developers/owners in a partial fee-for-service relationship to bring free services to residents and in some cases, those living within the overall community.
 This partial financial commitment and in-kind donation of space allows Project Access to bring additional resources together to develop comprehensive programs at our Resource Centers.
 Project Access’ bilingual Service Coordinators offer a variety of programs and services to address individual and community needs.
 For a listing of our programs and services, please click HERE.

 The age range of those we serve is 51% children ages 18 and under, 44% adults age 19 to 54, and 5% over age 55.

 We consistently measure our core programs: after-school, health, capacity building for adults and senior socialization.
 New initiatives are also evaluated such as the financial capability and asset building program for program effectiveness.